 Tourism in Finland – key facts and figures

-In 2015, accommodation establishments in Finland recorded nearly 19.8 million overnight stays, of which domestic tourists accounted for 14.2 million and foreign tourists for 5.5 million.
-The foreign demand for accommodation services declined by 3.5 per cent, while the domestic demand grew by 1.1 per cent compared with the previous year.
-Total demand for accommodation services declined by only 0.2 per cent in 2015. .
-The largest markets for overnight stays were the neighbouring countries of Russia and Sweden, followed by Germany and the United Kingdom.
-Overnight stays by Chinese visitors increased most in 2015.
-They spent close on 182,000 nights in Finland, which was 41.3 per cent more than in 2014.
+In 2016, accommodation establishments in Finland recorded 20.3 million overnight stays, of which domestic tourists accounted for 14.6 million and foreign tourists for almost 5.8 million.
+The foreign demand for accommodation services grew by 4.7 per cent, and the domestic demand by 2.4 per cent compared with the previous year.
+The largest markets for overnight stays were the neighboring countries of Russia and Sweden, followed by Germany and the United Kingdom.
+Overnight stays by visitors from China and Hong Kong increased most in 2016.
+They spent 271,400 nights in Finland, which was 29 per cent more than in 2015.